a-maystorov/a-maystorov/README.md

 <h3  align="left">I'm a video games and esports enthusiast from Bulgaria who loves talking with computers every so often.</h3>

-- 🌱 I’m currently working on my personal portfolio website.
+- 🌱 I’m currently working on a clients landing page for their business and searching for open source projects to which I can contribute.

 - 👯 I’m always looking to collaborate with other developers on different projects or ideas.